Audit Logging & Compliance

 Environment Requirements:

-• TLS 1.3 mutual authentication certificates for log forwarders
+• TLS 1.3 certificates for log forwarders

 • Network egress allowlist: ${SIEM_TLS_ENDPOINT} (port 443)